 At its most basic definition, a genre is a way to group things with similar elements.
-Your book’s genre is the way that it’s identified or categorized, both to your readers and to the bookstores that are going to sell it.
+Your book’s genre is the way that it’s identified or categorized, both to your readers and to the bookstores or online retailers that are going to sell it.

-When you go to publish your book, it will be assigned a genre from the outset.
+When you publish your book, it will be assigned a genre (or you will choose a genre if self-publishing) from the outset.
 Publishers, agents, and booksellers all use genres in different ways, but they all use them.

 Your book’s genre will determine aspects like where your book is sold and the ways that it is marketed.
 It may also dictate certain rules or standards for its length, point of view, language used (particularly in the young adult market), and even the type of characters.